 This tutorial takes you through a Python SocketIO implementation.
 Understanding the difference between SocketIO and WebSocket is essential.
 However, that is not the scope of this article.
-Please go through this tutorial to explore more about it.
 To realize the reason behind the increasing popularity of SocketIO, I would like to request you work along with this tutorial.

 We will use the client code and SocketIO server responding with TraderMade’s forex data.
 I am clarifying these aspects in the beginning as it is easy to work on one side of the example before diving deeper into the topic.
 At the same time, you will experience a practically used, real-life example.